-One of the great things about KiwiSaver is that you get choice about how much you want to invest or 'contribute'.
-If you're in employment you may even get extra money contributed by your employer.
+One of the great things about KiwiSaver is that you can choose how much you want to invest or 'contribute'.
+If you're in employment you may also get an employer contribution (see 'If you're employed' under 'How you invest').

-You may also qualify for a Government contribution called a 'Member Tax Credit'.
-Each year the Government will contribute 50 cents for every dollar you put in between 1 July and the following 30 June, up to a maximum Member Tax Credit of \$521.43.
-For more information, visit www.booster.co.nz
+You may also qualify for a 'Government contribution'.
+Each year the Government will contribute 50 cents for every dollar you put in between 1 July and the following 30 June, up to a maximum Government contribution of \$521.43.
+For more information, visit www.booster.co.nz.